nataliezoekerr/nataliezoekerr/README.md

 ### Hi there! 👋

 My name is Natalie Kerr ✨ (she/her) ✨.
-I am a quantitative biologist and data scientist who specializes in various applications of statistics and demographic modeling in the field of ecology (and beyond!).
+I am a quantitative biologist and data scientist at {Duke University}(https://scholars.duke.edu/person/natalie.kerr) who specializes in various applications of statistics and demographic modeling in the field of ecology (and beyond!).

 Here are some ideas to get you started: